prestonharberts/fedora-40-configuration/docs/extensions.md

   - Font size: 11 pt
 - Floating Panel by aylur
   - Copy `floating-panel@aylur` to `~/.local/share/gnome-shell/extensions/`
+- Hide Top Bar bu tuxor1337
+  - Sensitivity
+    - In the above case, also show panel when fullscreen: Off
+    - Show panel in overview: On
+  - Keyboard shortcuts
+    - Key that triggers the bar to be shown: `Control-Alt-T` (it may show up as "Invalid" but it still works)
+  - Intellihide
+    - Only when the active window takes the space: Off
 - Just Another Search Bar by xelad0m
   - Click the "+" button next to Default search
     - Name: firefox